salvadorgarciamunoz/kipet/README.md

 * Estimate kinetic parameters from spectra or concentration
 * Estimate confidence intervals of the estimated parameters
 * Able to estimate variances and parameters for problems where there is dosing / inputs into the system
+* Provide a set of tools for estimability analysis
+* Allows for wavelength selection of most informative wavelengths from a dataset
 * Visualize results

 License
 ------------

 GPL-3

 Organization